benjaminesser/cse15l-lab-reports/week5/lab-report-week5.md

 `-mtime` shows files that were modified some time ago.

 ![mtime1](mtime1.png)
 This example uses `-mtime` to look at files that were modified 5 days or longer ago.
+The number following `-mtime` indicates how many days ago you want to look at and "+" or "-" indicates more or less than that number of days.
 This is useful to look at files that are espcially new or old.
 The entire output could not fit into the screenshot.

 ![mtime2](mtime2.png)
 This example uses `-mtime` to look at files that were modified between 5 days and 10 days ago.
 This is useful if you want to find all the files modified on a specific date or range of dates.
 Since everything in this directory was modified at the same time, this command's output is nothing on my computer.